 Scroll down to the "History" option and here you will get a break down of how you have been using the program as well as the tasks you have worked on.

-When it comes to issues relating to PowerPoint and the error alerts such as can't open PowerPoint file, this is the best method to make use of.
+When it comes to issues relating to PowerPoint and the error alerts such as can't open PowerPoint files, this is the best method to make use of.
 The method is through the use of a repair tool or software known as Stellar Repair for PowerPoint.
 It will resolve issues such as the error alerts described above.
 It will even help repair a damaged PPT program.
 Some features of the software include

 Step 1: Add Files to the Software